Patrick Carpentier: Stock car career

-On July 5, 2008, Carpentier earned his best career Sprint Cup finish by finishing 14th in the Coke Zero 400.
+On July 5, 2008, Carpentier earned his best career Sprint Cup finish by finishing fourteenth in the Coke Zero 400.

 On August 30, 2008, Carpentier announced that he would be a free agent for the 2009 Sprint Cup Series, leaving Gillett Evernham Motorsports.
 Four days prior to Carpentier's announcement Gillett Evernham Motorsports had announced that they would hire driver Reed Sorenson for 2009 making Carpentier's future uncertain.
 On October 7, Carpentier was released by GEM.
 Former Team Red Bull driver A. J. Allmendinger finished out the year.

 On June 9, 2009, Michael Waltrip Racing announced that Carpentier would replace team owner, Michael Waltrip in the No. 55 NAPA-sponsored Toyota for the two road course races on the 2009 Sprint Cup schedule: Infineon on June 21 and Watkins Glen on August 9.
 Carpentier competed in a number of races for Tommy Baldwin Racing in events that conflict with Mike Skinner's truck series schedule.

 In 2010, Carpentier ran a number of races for Latitude 43 Motorsports.
 In 2011, Carpentier returned to his open-wheel roots, attempting to qualify for the 95th Indianapolis 500 for Dragon Racing after former Red Bull driver Scott Speed was unable to get the car up to speed on bump day.
 Carpentier was unable to get the car in the race.
 On the stock car side, Carpentier drove a few Sprint Cup races for Frank Stoddard's team.
 On June 7, Carpentier announced to the Toronto Sun that he would officially retire from racing after the NAPA Auto Parts 200 at Circuit Gilles Villeneuve, where he drove for Pastrana-Waltrip Racing.